Estes Park, Colorado: Recent history

 In 1903, a new road was opened from Loveland through the Big Thompson River canyon to Estes Park, increasing access to the valley.
 In 1907, three Loveland men established the first auto stage line from Loveland to Estes Park with three five-passenger touring Stanley Steamers.
 The following year, Mr. Stanley built nine-passenger steam busses and opened a bus line between Lyons and Estes Park.

 By 1912, Estes Park had its own seasonal newspaper, the Estes Park Trail, which provided advertising for the local hotels and other businesses.
 It was a year-round weekly by 1921.

 In 1949, Olympus Dam was finished, creating Lake Estes, giving the town its main source of drinking water.

-Today, Estes Park's outskirts include The Stanley Hotel, built in 1909.
-An example of Edwardian opulence, the building had Stephen King as a guest, inspiring him to change the locale for his novel The Shining from an amusement park to the Stanley's fictional stand-in, the Overlook Hotel.
-Olympus Dam, on the outskirts of the town, is the dam that creates Lake Estes, a lake which is the site for boating and swimming in Estes Park.
-There are some hotels on the shore, including the Estes Park Resort.

-Land was still being homesteaded in the area in 1914, when Katherine Garetson (1877-1963) filed on land near the base of Longs Peak.
+Land was still being homesteaded in the area in 1914, when Katherine Garetson (1877–1963) filed on land near the base of Longs Peak.
 She built a cabin and started a business known as the Big Owl Tea Place.
 She proved up on her homestead claim in 1915, and left a memoir of her years there.

 In 1916 the Estes Valley Library was founded by the Estes Park Women's Club.
 It originally formed part of the old schoolhouse and contained only 262 printed works.

 Estes Park was also the site of the organization of the Credit Union National Association, an important milestone in the history of American credit unions.
+In 1992, members of the modern American militia movement attended the three-day Rocky Mountain Rendezvous in Estes Park, which focused on "guns, resisting the federal government, and white supremacy".